krisshvish/WhatsappAutomatedGreetings/README.md

 To run the script automatically in the background, set the script as a Windows Service or a Cron job on Unix systems.
 (Steps to do this will be added soon)

+---
+To fix:
+1. Need to scan QR code on [Whatsapp Web](web.whatsapp.com) everytime a browser instance opens